SpicePayne/devops-group18/Use Cases/Use_Cases_All_City_Reports.md

 ## CHARACTERISTIC INFORMATION
 **Goal in Context**
-As a Data Analyst, I want to view the top N most populated cities worldwide so that I can identify the largest global cities and analyze global urbanization trends.
+As a Data Analyst, I want to view the top N most populated cities worldwide so that I can identify the largest global cities and analyze global urbanization trends for the organization.

 **Scope**
 World Population Reporting System